jfreddypuentes/jfreddypuentes/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on software development. (backend)
+- 🔭 I’m currently working as head of engineering and software development.
 - 🌱 I’m currently learning Machine Learning & Deep Learning by myself.
 - 🎓 I'm currently studying data science at university in Colombia.
 - 👯 I’m looking to collaborate on Open sources and Machine Learning projects and solving real problems.